Basti-Fantasti/ExtractPkgsFromEntitlementDB/README.md

 ````shell
 python main.py
 ````
-- all found package files will be written to the **dl_links.csv** file in the same directory
+- all found package files will be written to the **dl_links.csv** file in the script directory

 Example Format of CSV File: